Proven-Paradox/shaper-system/Handbook.md

 Trigger: You are hit by a single target Ability that has an [Impact](#impact) of at least 5
 Cost: 4 HP, 2 MP
 Effect: Increase your [Defensive Track](#the-defensive-track).
 Description: You respond to a hard hit by tightening your defense.
+This could represent being able to observe and counter an opponent's strikes over time, redirecting power to energy shields, becoming numb to pain, and similar ways of

 #### Leyline
 Auxiliary